Eihab4/Saraha/README.md

 # Saraha Game API

-Welcome to the documentation for Saraha Game API!
-This API is built using Node.js and MongoDB, designed to facilitate user registration, authentication, and messaging functionalities.
+This API, built using Node.js and MongoDB, facilitates user registration, authentication, and messaging functionalities.

 ---